kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 ********************
 “Garbage in, garbage out” is a concept popular among bioinformaticians to highlight an immutable truth; the quality of an analysis (i.e. the output) is dependent on the quality of the input.
 Therefore, most bioinformatic pipelines begin with QC steps to identify and remove data that may be detrimental to an analysis.

-All QC programs may imported using:
+All QC programs may be imported using:

 .. code-block:: bash
-   :name: kocher_RNA
+   :name: kocher_RNA1

    conda activate kocher_RNA